Benjamin W. Heineman Jr.: Key themes in recent research and writing

 Heineman has frequently written and lectured on business, law, public policy and international affairs.
 His work has been published by, inter alia, The Atlantic, The Washington Post, Yale Law Journal, Harvard Business Review, and Corporate Counsel.

 In his latest book, The Inside Counsel Revolution: Resolving the Partner-Guardian Tension, Heineman describes the three fundamental roles of lawyers: expert technician, wise counselor, and lawyer as leader.
 He explains how in the past 30 years, general counsel have risen in power and status within the profession, becoming core members of top management and being intimately involved in complex, multi-faceted problem solving and strategy setting that involve a broad range of considerations in addition to law: ethics, reputation, risk management, public policy, politics, communications, citizenship and institutional structure and culture.

 Heineman also argues that the emphasis in corporate governance debates on shareholders and directors is misplaced.
 He says that the most important dimension of governance is from the CEO down into the company.
-Only in that dimension of governance---not in the shareholder company relationship nor in the board-management relationship---can the essential systems, processes and resources be created and deployed on the core issues facing a corporation: high performance, high integrity, sound risk management and an overarching culture of integrity.
+Only in that dimension of governance—not in the shareholder company relationship nor in the board-management relationship—can the essential systems, processes and resources be created and deployed on the core issues facing a corporation: high performance, high integrity, sound risk management and an overarching culture of integrity.

 Heineman also argues that performance does not just involve economic performance but also performance with integrity on a range of business and society issues.
 He submits that the business in society dimensions of a corporation's activities have become ever more important and are essential to developing the trust among the corporation's varied constituencies that is key to corporate sustainability.
 Moreover, he maintains that corporations need systematic processes for prioritizing, analyzing and deciding on questions of ethics and the important subset of ethics—public policy (what ought public goods and public norms be).
-The corporate role in public policy must be broad-gauged and concerned about advancing genuine public interests not just private ones in order to create a strong, durable constitutional democracy which is necessary for business to thrive.
+The corporate role in public policy must be broad-gauged and concerned about advancing genuine public interests not just private ones to create a strong, durable constitutional democracy which is necessary for business to thrive.

 These are core ideas in basic courses Heineman teaches at law and public policy schools at Harvard and Yale, one on "Lawyers as Leaders" covering the role of general counsel in the private, public and non-profit sectors and a second on "Corporate Citizenship and Public Policy: Can Business Advance the Public Interest?" which explores the tensions inside companies between public and private interests.